 B2B marketing and sales teams often lean into a paid marketing campaign to support lead generation to drive traffic to websites and landing pages.
 However, typically businesses are talking about Google Adwords and social media ads.
 But, by social media, I often hear Facebook and Instagram ads being discussed.
 In this article, we look at LinkedIn Ads.

 We have already deep-dived using LinkedIn for business purposes in a previous post so in this article we will be solely focused on LinkedIn ads.

 Many B2B sales organisations will already be working closely to align their marketing and sales teams for increased success in closing new business.
-By having a working understanding of the value to each others contribution to the bottom line, your organisation only pivots toward greater success.
+By having a working understanding of the value of each others contribution to the bottom line, your organisation only pivots toward greater success.
 Therefore, B2B sales organisations can use Linkedin ads to: